efat56/Mail_Application_Project/README.md

 # REST API for a Mail_Application_Project

 - We have developed this REST API for Sending Mail.
 This API performs all the fundamental CRUD operations of Mail Application.
-- This project is developed by team of 5 Back-End Developers during project week in Masai School.
+- This is solo Project.

 ## Tech Stack